pow-auth/pow/README.md

 The user struct fetched can be out of sync with the database if the row in the database is updated by actions outside Pow.
 In this case it's recommended to [add a plug](guides/sync_user.md) that reloads the user struct and reassigns it to the connection.

-Custom metadata can be set for the session by updating the `:pow_session_metadata` key in `conn.private`.
+Custom metadata can be set for the session by assigning a private `:pow_session_metadata` key in the conn.
 Read the `Pow.Plug.Session` module docs for more details.

 #### Cache store